M-o-a-T/moat-kv/docs/source/command_line.rst

    one-or-more subpaths.
 The most specific path wins.

-.. program:: moat.kv client codec convert
+.. program:: moat kv codec convert

 Read, set or delete codec matches, i.e. which part of your MoaT-KV tree is managed by which codec.
 To this effect, matches are tagged by a group name.